 Now is the time to register for the 2016 National Conference on Youth Ministries in Colorado Springs, CO!

-Super Early bird registration rates ends on October 12th at 11:59 p.m.
+Early bird registration rates ends on November 30th at 11:59 p.m.
 After that, prices go up and you could miss out on a great opportunity to join youth leaders from around the country and learn and cultivate new ideas, discuss the challenges we all face and work together to help build the next generation.
 This year’s NCYM, Jan.
 4th-7th in beautiful Colorado Springs, CO, will help you create solutions to reignite your ministry, and nurture real change in you.

 Marquee speakers include Nadia Bolz-Weber, the founding pastor of the House for All Sinners and Saints in Denver, CO; Mark Yaconelli, the cofounder and Director of the Center for Engaged Compassion at Claremont School of Theology; Joshua Ross, Lead Minister at Sycamore View Church of Christ in Memphis, TN; Jonathan Storment, the preaching minister at Highland Church of Christ in Abilene, TX; Randy Harris, Professor at Abilene Christian University and THE Church of Christ Monk; Chris Seidman, Senior Minister at The Branch Church, Sally Gary, Executive Director of Center Peace; Jeff Walling, Director of the Youth Leadership Initiative at Pepperdine University, David Fraze, Director of Student Ministries at The Hills; and David Skidmore, Youth Minister at North Boulevard Church of Christ.